Brainz22/useful_notes/Madgraph4ALPs.md

 cd LLP-Reinterpretation
 ./install.sh
 ```
+(Note: the link to `wget` madgraph has chanded.
+Change this in your `install.sh` to https://launchpad.net/mg5amcnlo/lts/2.9.x/+download/MG5_aMC_v2.9.3.tar.gz.
+You can also see all other madgraph versions here: https://launchpad.net/mg5amcnlo/+download.)
 As the instructions in that repo suggest.
 This will install `madgraph`.

 3. Add executable command to your path, e.g.: `export PATH=$PATH:/afs/cern.ch/user/r/russelld/ALPs/work/LLP-Reinterpretation/MG5_aMC_v2_9_3/bin`.